D4rk-5ky/Syncerate/README.md

 BackupTitle = Main ZFS backup
 BackupComment = Replicate selected datasets to the backup pool
+    This is a second line in the same backup comment.

 SourceListPath = /absolute/path/to/source-list
 DestListPath = /absolute/path/to/destination-list